JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 In most servers, setting the BIOS to "High Performance" will also disable processor c-states.

 <note>
-Do not change Power Management Configuration settings in the BIOS.
+Do not change Power Management Configuration settings in the BIOS for Nutanix NX hardware.
 Nutanix does not support custom power management configurations, and changing the power management settings in the BIOS can cause unpredictable behavior.
 The Nutanix BIOS contains optimized power management settings by default.
 </note>

 ## Persistent vs Non-Persistent